jpalardy/jpalardy.github.io/_posts/2016-05-04-awk-tutorial-part-2.markdown

 {% endhighlight %}

 Not having to declare variables is _convenient_, but it's also error-prone.
-If you misspell a variable, there won't be any warning and it might take you a while to discover your mistake.
+If you misspell a variable, there won't be any warning, and it might take you a while to discover your mistake.
 You've been warned. **Remember:** this is a language that optimizes for one-liners.